 Chinese New Year (CNY) is the time where we gather around happily with relatives and friends to celebrate this spring festival.
 All kinds of festive food and delicacies flow in endlessly.
 Just as we think we survived the first few days of CNY, we already gain weight unknowingly!

-So how to keep our festive mood high but slim body during CNY?
+So how to keep our festive mood high but weight in control during CNY?

 - Plan ahead